A Brief History of Millikin University

 Millikin suffered without presidential authority in 1924.
 The Board of Managers dismissed Professors William Casey and William Selvage.
 Professor Casey was a popular instructor and an alumnus of the class of 1916.
 Students voted to "walkout" or strike on May 2.
 Former President Taylor was called to serve as president until a successor was named.

 The Board of Managers named Mark Embury Penney as Millikin's 4th president on May 24, 1924.
 A formal inauguration was held on February 18, 1925.
-The first football game played at night under lights in the state of Illinois was held at Millikin on November 2, 1928.
+The first college football game played at night under lights in the state of Illinois was held at Millikin on November 2, 1928.
+Millikin triumphed over Lincoln 62-0.
 Albert Reynolds Taylor, first president of Millikin University, died on August 12, 1929.
 President Penney resigned on June 30, 1930.
 Jesse Hayes White was named as Millikin's 5th president during the summer 1930.
 President White resigned in June 1934.

 First Freestanding Library is Built